openresty/lua-nginx-module/README.markdown

 **requires:** `resty.core.shdict` or `resty.core`

-Retrieving the capacity in bytes for the shm-based dictionary [ngx.shared.DICT](#ngxshareddict) declared with the [lua_shared_dict](#lua_shared_dict) directive.
+Retrieves the capacity in bytes for the shm-based dictionary [ngx.shared.DICT](#ngxshareddict) declared with the [lua_shared_dict](#lua_shared_dict) directive.

 Example: